acbsp/bonafide.guru/en/contents.rst

 of the holy Navadvipa Dhama, to purify it with the dust from the feet of the devotees of the Lord.
 This is the only way I can purify myself.”
-As we know from above described this Great soul Srila Gaurakisora dasa Babaji Maharaja is *radha-prija-sakhi* beloved maid of Srimati Radharani.
+As we know from above described this Great soul Srila Gaurakisora dasa Babaji Maharaja is *radha-prija-sakhi* beloved maid of Śrīmatī Radharani.
 He pronounced these words out of deepest humbleness.
 This is such an exulted soul, that even Krishna-Chandra Himself is ready to carry him on His head.
 Hallows of such a person purify everything around